mikix/nonogram-db/README.md

 All puzzle files can be found in the `db` directory.
 Related puzzles will be collected in subdirectories, along with relevant information in README.md files.

+## Quality

+This database will only ship puzzles that have a unique solution that can be solved via logic.

+Additionally, it is desirable that the puzzle reveal a picture and have a name that does not obviously give away what the picture is.

 ## Format

 An additional complication for writing a nonogram app is that there are many many formats ([at least 26](http://webpbn.com/export.cgi)) for puzzle files.
 None are particularly bizarre or innovative.
 They are all just different.